yehia67/documentation/utils/0.1/introduction/overview.md

 # Utilities

-**Utilities are open-source applications or programs that you can either use or adapt and include in your own applications.**
+**Utilities are open-source applications or tools that you can either use or adapt and include in your own applications.**

 ### **Official support** ###